LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 *Figure 2.3*
 </p>

 7. Since we added a new module, loaded classes should be updated.
-Use the scripting tool explained in Exercise 1>>Part 2>>Step 7 to update the classes in TCRL Host Module Includes.vi.
-Verify the class has been successfully added to TCRL Host Module Includes.vi.
+Use the scripting tool explained in **Exercise 1>>Part 2>>Step 7** to update the classes in **TCRL Host Module Includes.vi**.
+Verify the class has been successfully added to **TCRL Host Module Includes.vi**.

 <p align="center">
 ![Figure 2.4 Host Includes Block Diagram](Pictures\fig_2_4_host_includes_block_diagram.jpg)